LanceMcCarthy/Hacked/README.md

 # Hacked

 An application so you can be notified of any data breaches that included your personal information.
-Available on Desktop (Windows 10 and Mac), Mobile (iOS, Android and Windows Phone) and others (Xbox, Samsung TV).
+Available on Desktop (Windows 10 and Mac), Mobile (iOS, Android and iPad) and others (Xbox, Samsung TV).

 ![image](https://user-images.githubusercontent.com/3520532/103462956-e4d8a080-4cf6-11eb-8779-ed3cbf600977.png)